Helping millions of people navigate the world of technology.

-Another reason why you might face such input lag while typing is if your keyboard is low on battery.
-So, go ahead and recharge your keyboard by connecting it to a power source or replacing its batteries.
+• Replace the batteries or charge your keyboard: You might face input lag while typing if your keyboard is low on battery.
+To avoid this, recharge your keyboard by connecting it to a power source or replacing its batteries.

-Windows 11 carries essential troubleshooters that can help deal with most system-level issues.
-One of which is the keyboard troubleshooter that can detect and fix any minor issues responsible for the typing lag on Windows.
+Windows 11 offers several troubleshooters for fixing system-level issues.
+One of these is the keyboard troubleshooter, which can detect and fix any minor issues responsible for typing lag on Windows.
 Here’s how to run it.

 Step 2: Go to Other troubleshooters.

-Filter keys is an accessibility feature on Windows that automatically adjusts the keyboard response to ignore repeated keystrokes.
-If you’ve accidentally enabled Filter keys on Windows, such keyboard lag issues may arise.
+Filter Keys is an accessibility feature on Windows that automatically adjusts the keyboard response to ignore repeated keystrokes.
+If you’ve accidentally enabled Filter Keys on Windows 11, such keyboard lag issues may arise.
 Here’s how to fix that.

-Step 3: Turn off the switch next to Filter Keys.
+Step 3: Turn off the toggle for Filter Keys.

-If the problem persists, you can try modifying the keyboard properties to adjust the character repeat rate.
+If you only experience lag while typing on your Windows 11 PC, you can try modifying the keyboard properties to adjust the character repeat rate.
 Here’s how.

-Step 1: Press Windows key + R to launch the Run dialog box.
-Type in control keyboard in the box and press Enter.
+Step 1: Press the Windows key + R to launch the Run dialog box.
+Type control keyboard in the box and press Enter.

-Step 2: In the Keyboard Properties window that opens, use the slider to set the Repeat rate to Fast.
+Step 2: In the Keyboard Properties window, use the slider to set the Repeat rate to Fast.
 Hit Apply to save changes.

 You may have to experiment with the Repeat rate settings till you find the one that hits your preference spot.

-Step 1: Click on the Search icon from the taskbar, type in device manager, and select the first result that appears.
+Step 1: Click on the search icon from the taskbar, type device manager, and select the first result.

-Step 2: Find and expand Keyboards, right-click on the keyboard drivers, and select Update driver from the list.
+Step 2: Find and expand Keyboards, right-click on the keyboard, and select Update driver from the list.

 DISM (or Deployment Image Servicing and Management) is a handy command-line tool that can help fix any issues with the Windows system image that might have been responsible for such anomalies.
 Here’s how to run it.

-Step 1: Right-click on the Start menu icon and select the Windows Terminal (Admin) option from the resulting menu.
+Step 1: Right-click on the Start icon and select the Terminal (Admin) option from the resulting menu.

 Step 2: Type the following commands one by one and press Enter after each of them.